mhenke/cfwheels-training/02-comments.md

 </cfcomponenet>
 ```

 The first action we're interested in first is "create".
-You can cheat by looking at the "create" method in your "Articles.cfc".
-For your "Comments.cfc", everything should be the same just replace article with comment.
-Then the "redirectTo" is a little different, use this:
+You can cheat by looking at the _create_ action in your _Articles.cfc_.
+For your _Comments.cfc_, everything should be the same just replace article with comment.
+Then the _redirectTo_ is a little different, use this:

 ```cfm
 <cfset redirectTo(controller="article",action="index")>